kaileywaal/python-projects/README.md

-# python-projects
+# Python Projects
-repository for small python projects
+Repository for small python projects.

+### Mad Libs
+Mad Libs is a CLI game that allows users to play a game of Mad Libs.
+Users have the option to view directions, play a pre-made game, or create a game of their own.